hackle/blog-rust/raw/state-monad.md

 (Note `a` is polymorphic - so is `s` for that matter - it can be any type, `String`, `Int`, or `b`, `c`).

-With the tedious lead-up, this may appear overwhelming.
+With the tedious lead-up, this may appear underwhelming.
 But if you have tried other introductions that start with this type, it's fair to say, `s -> (a, s)` is not made for fast digestion.

-Most notably, what's the intuition for `s -> (a, s)`?
+Let's hold the celebration just yet.
+Try answer this: what's the intuition for `s -> (a, s)`?

 A naive interpretation is, a value of type `a` can be computed from state `s`, like turning `String` to `Int` with `read`.
 While this can be the case for some use of `State`, it's not always true, and does not necessarily have to be so.

 The more sophisticated interpretation, is the function `s -> (a, s)` has the "knowledge" of producing an `a`.
 How is that possible?
 Why, I am surprised you'd ask, because of none other than **currying**, which we've just seen so much of!

-To continue working on the types, let's slot in `State s a` (remember `a` is polymorphic so it can be `b` or `c`!)
+To continue working on the types, let's slot in `State s a` (again, `a` is polymorphic so it can be `b` or `c`!)

 ```haskell
     (a -> State s b)